 Initiative Description Completed Encourage employees to use alternative fuel/hybrid vehicles The airport has one Toyota Prius and an electric golf cart.
 An enhancement of this current initiative could include preferred parking for all alternative fuel/hybrid vehicles.
 Ongoing Encourage conversation of Gasoline-fueled GSE to electric vehicles Encourage the conversation of FBOs' gasoline-fueled GSE (Including tugs, small trucks, and service vehicles) to electric.
 Establish a policy that all new applicable GSE vehicles will be electric.
 Ongoing Utilize more environmentally friendly cleaning agents Follow LEED indoor air quality principles and review maintenance and janitorial programs to eliminate toxic agents as part of the cleaning program.
 The airport currently uses citrus-based products.
 An enhancement of this current initiative could include documentation of products used.
 Ongoing Reduce aircraft taxiing times The airfield capacity at NFRA is becoming an issue; thus, resulting in a constrained facility with unreasonable aircraft taxi times.
 Establishment of practices that reduce, aircraft idling and taxi times will help decrease GHG emissions.
-Ongoing Minimize fugitive dust emissions during construction uring roadways commonly used by motor vehicles during construction.
-This initiative is Conduct routine maintenance of equipment and facilities maintenance of efficiency and stationary sources to ensure effectiveness of required control Ensure new Building HVAC equipment does not use CFC or HCFC refrigerants not use Use low-emitting construction materials Encourage or require the use of low-emitting asphalt, paints, and other construction materials Complete
+Ongoing Minimize fugitive dust emissions during construction Apply routine watering or dust suppressants on exposed earth or unpaved roadways commonly used by motor vehicles during construction.
+This initiative is current required for all National Pollutant Discharge Elimination System (NPDES) construction permits.
+Complete Conduct routine maintenance of equipment and facilities Ensure regular and thorough maintenance of fossil fuel engines to improve burn efficiency and stationary sources to ensure effectiveness of required control technologies.
+Include initiative as an element of tenant education.
+Complete Ensure new Building HVAC equipment does not use CFC or HCFC refrigerants Design new HVAC requirements without CFC/HCFC refrigerants.
+Complete Use low-emitting construction materials Encourage or require the use of low-emitting asphalt, paints, and other construction materials Complete